-Okay, their overheads must be a little different - small town in Southern France compared to a spot on Le Champs Elysees must there must be a happy medium . . .
+Okay, their overheads will be a little different - small town in Southern France compared to a spot on Le Champs Elysees but there must be a happy medium . . .

 My favourite part of Mr Rayner's review - the bit about the chocolate pud:

 A dessert of frozen chocolate mousse cigars wrapped in tuile is fine, if you overlook the elastic flap of milk skin draped over it, like something that fell off a burns victim.